Diversity demands rejecting the status quo

 - If someone is infringing on your values and there is zero chance of them being open to your perspective, it’s best to walk away.
 We cannot want people to change.
 People have to want change for themselves.

 Want to do better, and not sure where to start?
 That is why we developed the Lead Like an Ally virtual self-paced training program, perfect for organizations struggling with accountability for diversity.
-If you want to be intentional with diversity, contact us for a guest pass here.
-You can try out the content for free for a few weeks and get your team to try it out too.
+If you want to be intentional with diversity, try this program out today.